jmsaltzman/pi_setup/README.rst

 * Setup wifi or a wired connection with the desktop taskbar *Wireless & Wired Network Settings* program, upper right.

 * Choose the interface (eth0 or wlan0) from the pull-down, and enter the IP address you want to use.
-This will make headless operation easier.
+This makes headless operation easy.

 * If connecting with wifi, choose the SSID and enter the password.
 You may want to check that the IP address is set correctly by running "ifconfig" in a shell.

-* Get this repo and run commands (NOTE: update.sh will take a while):
+* Download this repo and run commands (NOTE: update.sh will take a while):

 .. code-block:: bash